A grieving person in a suit places a red tulip on a gravestone in a cemetery.

 Wrongful Death FAQs

-When you hire Braker White, you can rest assured that you will not have to pay any upfront fees.
+When you hire a wrongful death attorney from Braker White, you can rest assured that you will not have to pay any upfront fees.
 We offer free case reviews to help you make the best decision on how to move forward, and we only get paid if we win — our payment comes out of your final settlement, so you don’t have to worry about whether you can afford our services.
 Affordable and competent legal help is at your fingertips!

 At Braker White, we understand the immense pain that comes with losing a loved one.
 Our goal is to make the process of recovering financial losses during this time as seamless and stress-free as possible.
 We’re not just lawyers, we’re also your compassionate advocates in Odessa, dedicated to helping you find justice and closure.
 Trust us to handle your case while you focus on healing and honoring the memory of your loved one.